Amiche02/Gemini/README.md

 Before starting, make sure you have the following installed:

-- Python 3.7 or later
+- Python 3.8 or later
-- Tesseract OCR
+- Gemini API Key
 - Required Python libraries (see `requirements.txt`)

 ## Installation